Double descent: When do neural quantum states generalize?: Details of the training data

 While the above data splitting protocol produces training sets with maximal information about the target wavefunction and its corresponding Born distribution, this situation is rarely encountered when training NQS.
-During the variational training of NQS, the configurations used for training are generated by importance sampling from the NQS distribution itself.
+During the variational training of NQS, the configurations used for training are generated by \emph{importance sampling} from the NQS distribution itself.
 In order to more closely resemble this setting, we importance sample from the true Born distribution $p_\Omega$.
 In other words, we ``sample with replacement'' from $p_\Omega$.
-For each random seed, the generated training sets are different, but still capture the majority of the high-probability configurations.
-We sample $N_\mathrm{samples} = 0.75 \times 2^N$ configurations, but since we sample with replacement, the number of unique configurations is much smaller than $N_\mathrm{samples}$.
-We present an example of a dataset generated via importance sampling in \cref{fig:datasets}(b) and the corresponding probability density in panel (f).
+For each random seed, the generated training sets are different, while still capturing the majority of the high-probability configurations.
+We sample $N_\mathrm{samples} = 75\% \times 2^N$ configurations, but since we sample with replacement, the number of unique configurations is much smaller than $N_\mathrm{samples}$.
+Training datasets generated via importance sampling are referred to $\mathcal{D}_\mathrm{Train}^{\mathrm{IS}\,75\%}$ and the test datasets contain all configurations that are not in the training set.
+In other words, $\mathcal{D}_\mathrm{Test}^{\mathrm{IS}\,75\%} = \{\vec{\sigma}\}\,\backslash\,\mathcal{D}_\mathrm{Train}^{\mathrm{IS}\,75\%}$.
+We present an example of one such $\mathcal{D}_\mathrm{Train}^{\mathrm{IS}\,75\%}$ in \cref{fig:datasets}(b) and the probability density of $p_\Omega$ contained in $\mathcal{D}_\mathrm{Train}^{\mathrm{IS}\,75\%}$ in panel (f).
 The frequency with which a given configuration is sampled, normalized by the total number of samples $N_\mathrm{samples}$, provides an estimate of the true probability of that sample.
 Based on this, we define

-which, in our case, is the importance-sampled approximation of $p_\Omega(\vec{\sigma}^*)$. \Cref{fig:datasets} (f) shows that this empirical distribution closely matches the portion of the true Born distribution PDF that is contained in the training set.
-We used the datasets generated via importance sampling to obtain the results presented in Appendix B of the End Matter.
+which, in our case, is the importance-sampled approximation of $p_\Omega(\vec{\sigma}^*)$. \Cref{fig:datasets} (f) shows that this empirical distribution closely matches the portion of the true Born distribution PDF that is contained in $\mathcal{D}_\mathrm{Train}^{\mathrm{IS}\,75\%}$.
+We used the datasets generated via importance sampling to obtain the results presented in \cref{app:IS_data}.